Frick Pond, in the Delaware Wild Forest, in autumn. Photo: Escape Brooklyn.

 The tiny town of Livingston Manor has some of the best shopping in the Catskills.
 For the home design and decor enthusiast, check out a few of our favorite boutiques: Long Weekend, with expertly curated vintage and mid-century furniture, art and decor; the pocket-sized Homestedt, selling well-designed homewares, outdoor gear and local products; Spruce Homegoods, selling fine cheeses and home goods; and Life Repurposed, vintage and thrifted home goods and furniture.
 Livingston Manor’s newest shop addition, Corners, will tempt you to add a coffee table or art print to your home collection.
 Their gallery-like display of prints, office supplies, art and design books is a work of art in itself.

 There’s a load of shopping for more niche products, too.
-We love Jitterbug, offering a little something for everyone with their supply of records, toys, games and art supplies, and neighboring One Grand Books, whose book collection is curated by celebs’ “desert island” picks.
+We love Jitterbug, offering a little something for everyone with their supply of records, toys, games and art supplies.
 Old Souls is a new addition to town, where outdoorsy types can simultaneously stock up on gear and gifts.
 For the handier types, we adore Will Hardware, a hardware shop ripe with nostalgia, plus rows and rows of stuff you had no idea you needed (and many things you do).

-In addition to the plethora of homewares to find while exploring, there’s a number of clothing shops to wander through: Nest, a lifestyle boutique with sourced products ranging from clothing to furniture to rugs; and Concrete and Water, housing designers like Alex Mill and Ganni.
-In the nearby town of Roscoe, Wemoc General is hosting a popup with NYC’s 9th St. Vintage in a late 1800’s building-turned-boutique filled with textiles, apparel, ceramics and more.
-Next door, check out Taylor + Ace for even more vintage homeware and furniture at great prices.
+In addition to the plethora of homewares to find while exploring, there’s a number of clothing shops to wander through: Nest, a lifestyle boutique with sourced products ranging from clothing to furniture to rugs; and Seasons, housing designers like Alex Mill and Ganni.
+In the nearby town of Roscoe, check out Taylor + Ace for even more vintage homeware and furniture at great prices.

 Whatever you do, don’t miss Livingston Manor’s cultural gem and world-class art gallery, Catskill Art Space.
 Inside, find installations from massive names in modern art like Sol LeWitt and James Turrell alongside regional artists and curators.
 In an effort to make art accessible to all, admission is free, but donations are welcome.